CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 gradle testIntegration
 ```

-### Step 6 - Build Frontend
+### Step 6 - Build Front-end

-Our new React frontend is easy to get up and running on your machine.
+Our new React front-end is easy to get up and running on your machine.
 First, ensure the following dependencies
 installed:
 - `node` (version 14.x)
 - `yarn` package manager